Diethood » Recipes » Dinner Recipes » Chicken Recipes » Baked Chicken Parmesan

 Easy Oven Baked Chicken Parmesan

-Baked Chicken Parmesan is coated with a deliciously seasoned parmesan cheese crust, and topped with melty mozzarella and tangy marinara sauce.
+This delicious Baked Chicken Parmesan recipe is coated with a deliciously seasoned parmesan cheese crust and topped with melty mozzarella and tangy marinara sauce.
 Okay, does that description have your mouth watering, or what?

 This, my dear friends, is some serious and delicious comfort food.
-It is my husband’s favorite chicken recipe, and it is the only non-chicken-nugget chicken recipe that my older daughter will eat!
+It is my husband’s favorite chicken recipe, and it is the only not chicken nugget (chicken) recipe that my daughter will eat!
 I take that as a high compliment.

-Back to this chicken… It is SO GOOD!
-The breading is not only crispy, but it’s also packed with amazing flavor, and the addition of fresh mozzarella adds a wonderful creaminess to the overall crunchy texture of the chicken.
+The breading is not only crispy but also packed with amazing flavor, and the addition of fresh mozzarella adds a wonderful creaminess to the chicken’s overall crunchy texture.
 It may not sound like it, but this is actually a healthier version of chicken parmesan because it isn’t fried.

 What Makes This Recipe So Good?